 Design Suggestions with Eucalyptus

-Because of all the different types of Eucalyptus, there are a lot of options in bouquets and floral arrangements.
+Because of all the different types, there are a lot of options in bouquets and floral arrangements.
 It’s also a very popular product at weddings, the leaves are scoring high on the romance ladder.
 Eucalyptus is easy to combine in every type of bouquet.

 Shop Care Tips